 My first recording with CloudApp wasn’t ideal as the audio seemed to “hiccup” near the end.
 However, this might have had something to do with my laptop being short on battery at the time.
 The 2nd recording you can see below and judge for yourself the quality.

-As you can see audio and video quality is good – I do wonder if I can get rid of the finish and pause buttons.
+As you can see audio and video quality are good – I do wonder if I can get rid of the finish and pause buttons.
 Possibly something that can be changed in settings – will let you know once I know.

 Now let’s look at the gif creator